discernus/research/1a_caf_civic_character/framework.md

 ### Section 1: Abstract & *Raison d'être*

 **What is this framework?**
-The Civic Analysis Framework (CAF) provides a systematic approach to evaluating the civic character of political discourse.
-It analyzes the moral character displayed by speakers, based on Aristotelian virtue ethics and contemporary civic republican theory.
-The framework evaluates what civic virtues and vices speakers demonstrate through their rhetorical choices, focusing on the fundamental tensions between competing values.
+The Civic Analysis Framework (CAF) is a systematic measurement methodology for quantifying civic virtue and vice patterns in political discourse.
+Based on Aristotelian virtue ethics and contemporary civic republican theory, this framework provides empirical data about textual patterns that theoretical frameworks associate with civic character, focusing on the tensions between competing moral appeals.

 **What problem does it solve?**
 Democratic governance depends on civic discourse that embodies fundamental virtues.
-However, political communication often involves strategic tensions where speakers simultaneously appeal to competing virtues and their pathological counterparts.
-This framework provides a rigorous methodology for evaluating these tensions and assessing the overall civic character of political discourse.
-It moves beyond simple sentiment analysis to quantify the moral coherence of a speaker's communication.
+However, systematic measurement of virtue and vice patterns in political communication has been fragmented and inconsistent.
+This framework provides reliable, replicable measurements of civic virtue appeals and strategic moral tensions that researchers can use to study relationships between discourse patterns and civic character.

+**What it enables:**
+These measurements provide empirical foundation for research examining relationships between discourse patterns and civic character assessment, moral positioning, or democratic discourse quality.
+Researchers integrate CAF data with virtue ethics theory, contextual knowledge, and additional sources to construct analytical arguments about civic implications.

+**What it doesn't do:**
+The framework measures observable textual features related to civic virtues and vices but does not assess actual speaker character, predict moral behavior, or determine fitness for office.
+Such assessments require moral philosophy expertise, character evidence, and domain-specific theoretical frameworks.

-**Who is it for?**
+**Who is it for:**
-This framework is designed for researchers, journalists, educators, and citizens who need to assess the moral fitness and integrity of political leaders.
-It is applicable to political speeches, debates, interviews, and other forms of public communication where a speaker's character is revealed.
+This framework is designed for political philosophers, civic education researchers, and policy analysts who need reliable empirical measurements of civic virtue patterns in political discourse.
+It serves as methodological infrastructure for studies of civic character, moral positioning, and democratic discourse analysis.

 ### Section 2: Theoretical & Empirical Foundations